Course syllabus - Applied Statistics in Engineering, 2.5 credits

 5. Perform and interpret correlations and simple linear regressions

-Statistical thinking; understanding and management of large data sets; statistical significance; statistical inference; correlation and linear regression; analysis of variance (ANOVA)
+Statistical thinking and understanding; statistical significance; statistical inference; correlation and linear regression; analysis of variance (ANOVA)

-120 credits of which 90 credits engineering and/or natural science and 7,5 credits mathematics.
-In addition Swedish course B/Swedish course 3 and English course A/English course 6 are required.
+120 credits of which 90 credits engineering and/or natural science and 7.5 credits in mathematics.
+In addition Swedish course B/Swedish course 3 and English course B/English course 6 are required.
 For courses given entirely in English exemption is made from the requirement in Swedish course B/Swedish course 3.

 Home examination (HEM1), 1 credit, grades Excellent (A), Very good (B), Good (C), Satisfactory (D), Sufficient (E), Insufficient, complementary work possible (Fx), Insufficient (F), (Learning outcomes: 1-5)